Skip to Main Content

 Once approved by OAL, the regulation becomes effective on the first day of the following quarter, unless the board requests and is granted an earlier effective date by OAL.
 Additional information can be found on OAL’s website at the follow link: http://www.oal.ca.gov/rulemaking_process/regular_rulemaking_process/

-Amend section 1706.6 to Title 16, Division 17, Article 2 of the California Code of Regulations
+Add section 1700 of Title 16, Division 17, Article 1 of the California Code of Regulations

 Chronology and Status